Yokto13/master-thesis-code/README.md

 The repository contains two branches:

-* `main`: Contains the reimplementation of the Dreamer 3 algorithm and supports running some of the experiments from the thesis.
+* `main`: Contains the reimplementation of the Dreamer 3 algorithm and supports running the weight decay and replay buffer experiments.
 * `reconstruction-free`: Provides the implementation of the reconstruction-free agent.

 I conducted these experiments over several months, during which the codebase was constantly changing.